Give to the UW

-This video is a profile of the Brotmans that highlights their many contributions over the years to the University of Washington.
-Pictured below is Anisa Ibrahim, M.D.
-Anisa is a Costco Scholar, Pediatrics Resident at Children’s Hospital, and one of many beneficiaries of the Brotman’s philanthropy featured in the video.
+This video is a profile of the Flowers and highlights their many contributions over the years to the University of Washington.

-The image below is a close-up look at the artwork given to Jeffrey and Susan Brotman in their honor at the Twelfth Annual Recognition Gala.
-The artwork is a portrait of the Brotmans, surrounded by images that represent some of the many areas of the UW they have helped through their philanthropy.
+The image below is a close-up of the artwork presented to Micki and Bob Flowers at UW’s Thirteenth Annual Recognition Gala.
+Their portrait is surrounded by images that represent some of the areas of their UW involvement — from their time as students to today as volunteers and supporters.
 Portrait by Kate Sweeney, Illustrator, UW Creative.

 More about the Gates Volunteer Service Award